MCU-ZHISHAN-IoT/HML_FwLib_8051/README.md

 ### code & compile
 There is a source file named *test.c* under *usr* directory, we put code includes a main function inside it.
-User can add and modify own code here, then enter <kbd>make -j</kbd> in terminal, the Makefile will work and complete compilation.
-Besides, our
-Makefile provides some interface variable to config build works via make command line interface variable or config Makefile.
-From version V0R3, you can enter <kbd>make help</kbd> to get all usages, and former version makefile only support
+User can add and modify own code here, then execute command <kbd>make -j</kbd> under root path of project, the Makefile will work and complete buildings soon.
+Besides, our Makefile provides some interface variable to config build works via make command line interface variables or config Makefile(mk/config.mk).
+From version V0R3, you can enter <kbd>make help</kbd> to get all usages.
-<kbd>make</kbd>, <kbd>make clean</kbd>, <kbd>make mostlyclean</kbd>(change into <kbd>make distclean</kbd> now)

 Certainly, you can just add *inc* and *src* directory into your project, and write your own makefile to build a custom project.